 More than 25,000 migrants, mostly Tunisian nationals, have arrived at the southern Italian island of Lampedusa since January, prompted by the conflict in the North Africa.

-Speaking to an Italian broadcaster, Deputy Transport Minister Roberto Castelli said Italy needed to protect itself against the "invasion."
+Roberto Castelli said Italy needed to protect itself against the "invasion."

 "This problem could become so unbelievably big that we must ask ourselves if we need to use weapons," he said.
 "There is a risk this invasion could grow to millions or tens of millions."